18-19 September 2025; Hotel Radisson Blu, Dwarka, New Delhi

 Invitation to join Two Days Powerful Talks on

-Upstream, Downstream, Water & Waste Water, Bio-fuels
+Upstream, Downstream, Water & Waste Water, Speciality Chemicals, Bio-fuels

 18-19 September 2025